First, load the rbims package.

 color_character = Clades)

-Example the INTERPRO database
+Example with INTERPRO database

-First I will read the InterProScan output in a wide format and extract the PFAM abundance information.
+First, I will read the InterProScan output in a wide format and extract the PFAM abundance information.

 interpro_INTERPRO_profile<-read_interpro(data_interpro = "Interpro_test.tsv", database="INTERPRO", profile = F)